hlinnaka/postgres/src/backend/storage/aio/README.md

 pgaio_io_set_io_data_32(ioh, (uint32 *) buffer, 1);

 /*
- * Hand AIO handle to lower-level function.
+ * Pass the AIO handle to lower-level function.
 When operating on the level of
  * buffers, we don't know how exactly the IO is performed, that is the
  * responsibility of the storage manager implementation.
  *
  * E.g. md.c needs to translate block numbers into offsets in segments.
  *
- * Once the IO handle has been handed of, it may not further be used, as the
+ * Once the IO handle has been handed off to smgrstartreadv(), it may not
- * IO may immediately get executed below smgrstartreadv() and the handle reused
+ * further be used, as the IO may immediately get executed in smgrstartreadv()
- * for another IO.
+ * and the handle reused for another IO.
  */
 smgrstartreadv(ioh, operation->smgr, forknum, blkno,
                BufferGetBlock(buffer), 1);